Uttam1728/EnterpriseAISuite/auth_rbac_service/README.md

 ## ⭐ Built with Fynix

-auth-rbac-service is proudly built using [Fynix](https://fynix.ai), bringing enterprise-grade security and scalability to your applications.
+auth_rbac_service is proudly built using [Fynix](https://fynix.ai), bringing enterprise-grade security and scalability to your applications.

 ---
 Made with ❤️ using Fynix